Thirty One : Out

 I’m all in for that because the phone bill was a portion of my paycheck already.

-My grandma used to have land line but I had turned that off due to the bills and the strange calls from all sorts of people, male and female, who had hooked up with my grandma in the past.
+My grandmother used to have phone service but I turned it off due to the bills and the strange calls from all sorts of people, male and female, who had hooked up with my grandma in the past.

 She had a pretty wide variety of relationships after my grandfather passed away, possibly because she wanted to piss him off for dying before she did.

-She had also gotten married to almost 6 other men and women, and divorced them thereafter from relationship complications and screaming another man’s name in bed, mainly my grandpa’s.
+She had also gotten married to almost 6 other men and women, and divorced them thereafter from relationship complications and screaming another man’s name in bed, mainly my grandfather’s.

 Don’t ask me how I know this.

 She was bitter and distraught about his sudden death for years and never really got over it.

-And I bet my grandpa probably wanted to raise up from his grave and choke her at the absurdity of her grudge.
+And I bet my grandfather probably wanted to raise up from his grave and choke her at the absurdity of her grudge.

 I would have done the same if I was him.

-Finally, in annoyance of my abused door bell, I opened the front door and peeped my head out slightly to keep from exposing myself to the person in the van parked out front.
+Finally, in annoyance of my abused doorbell, I opened the front door and peeked my head out to keep from exposing myself to the person in the van parked out front.

 “Is Emira home?”
 Lou, my next door neighbor, asked with this rather calm and composed voice.
 She scanned me from head to toe as if she wasn’t the one banging on my front door while shouting like a banshee.

 Then I was suddenly reminded that I looked nothing like ‘Emira’ to her.

 Her sudden change in attitude was probably because of my current features.

 “Emira’s not here.”
-I cleared my throat before continuing with a slightly softer and faker voice, “She’s been out of the country for a while.”
+I cleared my throat before continuing with a slightly softer high pitched voice, “She’s been out of the country for a while.”

-She scrutinized my words and facial expressions for almost 2 minutes before finally saying, “Yea, well, she had me mail her passport off to some crazy country and I need my money back.”
+She scrutinized my words and my facial expressions for almost 2 minutes before finally saying, “Yea, well, she had me mail her passport off to some crazy country and I need my money back.”